Diogomadeira97/Dietpi-NAS/README.md

 • [Home assistant](https://dietpi.com/docs/software/home_automation/#home-assistant).

 Last but not least, the installation was thought out to be practical, so that people with little knowledge can install without worrying about the security of their network.
-In this sense, it is possible to use some scripts in the post-installation located in /mnt/Cloud/Data/Commands:
+In this sense, it is possible to use some <a name="scripts">scripts</a> in the post-installation located in /mnt/Cloud/Data/Commands:

 • [default.sh](Conf/default/default.sh).